Safety Meeting Topics for Warehouse Workers

 Discussing these warehouse safety topics together will invite your employees to take an active step in recognizing and correcting hazards while ensuring a safe work environment.

-Every dock must have a means to restrain a vehicle, but in 2020, that is just the beginning of optimizing loading dock safety.
+Every dock must have the means to restrain a vehicle.
+Recent innovations have opened the door to optimizing and improving loading dock safety.
 Often the busiest area of a warehouse, the loading dock is prone to many hazards such as forklifts running out of the dock, pedestrian/forklift collision and a variety of early departure accidents.
-Safety professionals should evaluate their vehicle restraint policy and consider adding Light Communication or an automatic vehicle restraint to ensure your workers are safe and abiding to regulatory guidelines.
+Safety professionals should evaluate their vehicle restraint policy and consider adding Light Communication or an automatic vehicle restraint to ensure your workers are safe and abiding by regulatory guidelines.

 A backing trailer can be deceptively quiet because the tractor is over 70’ away and its engine noise can be obscured by ambient noise.
-In fact, OSHA has identified semi-tractor trailers as the second leading cause of back over fatalities in the United States.
+In fact, OSHA has identified semi-tractor trailers as the second leading cause of backover fatalities in the United States.
 To help keep workers aware of a trailer’s presence, facilities can implement new technologies like Approach-Vu™ to employ audible and visual motion-activated alarms.
-If facilities want to keep boots off the ground, they can also consider Lok-Vu™ to visually monitor trailer presence and lock verification.
+Facilities that want to keep boots off the ground can also consider Lok-Vu™ to visually monitor trailer presence and lock verification.

-With nearly 100,000 forklift-related injuries reported each year to the tune of $135 million in immediate costs incurred, making sure your employees understand and abide by forklift safety guidelines is crucial to your warehouse running smoothly and limiting its risk to people and products.
+With tens of thousands of forklift-related injuries reported each year with millions in immediate costs incurred, ensuring your employees understand and abide by forklift safety guidelines is crucial to your warehouse running smoothly and limiting its risk to people and products.
 These Hazard Recognition and Communication solutions help make that possible.
 Additionally, the Safe-T-Signal® Warning system is a four-way warehouse traffic sensor that provides a great solution for helping to ensure both pedestrians and vehicle operators avoid bumping into each other in the warehouse.

-Proper inspection, guarding and training can reduce the risk of workers being injured by falling products, being caught in pinch points, or improper worker lifting or overexertion.
+Proper inspection, guarding and training can reduce a workers' risk of falling products, being injuring, caught in pinch points, or improper worker lifting or overexertion.

-For an advanced proactive approach to warehouse safety, facilities can implement the Opti-Vu® platform Safety Module.
+For an advanced proactive approach to warehouse safety, facilities can implement the Smart Data & Analytics platform Warehouse Safety Software Module for improved data collection capabilities.
+Rite-Hite's software solutions allow facility managers to receive actionable insights, discover new opportunities, and develop new business processes from the data.
 This dynamic tool helps safety professionals proactively identify and improve the behaviors of their workers when enabled with Rite-Hite equipment.
 The constantly collected data distills into analytics to inform them about employee training opportunities, equipment needs and process improvements by monitoring safety-related events at the loading dock, inside the plant and at busy intersections.

-Rite-Hite is best equipped to provide solutions for the topics above, but there are plenty of other areas that deserve consideration when addressing safety in your warehouse.
-For additional information or guidance, please refer to the list below and visit the OSHA Pocket Guide for Warehouse Worker Safety.
+Rite-Hite is best equipped to provide solutions for the topics above, but plenty of other areas deserve consideration when addressing safety in your warehouse.
+Please refer to the list below for additional information or guidance and visit the OSHA Pocket Guide for Warehouse Worker Safety.

 Other Topics to Consider: